immutability-io/jwt-auth/README.md

 ## Have fun

-And let me know what you like or hate... but be kind, I am very sensitive. :)
+And let me know what you like or hate... but be kind, I am very sensitive. :) Note: much of this code was based on the Vault GitHub plugin.
+I used the same code that I contributed to that plugin for MFA here.

 Also, I will be delivering a secrets plugin that allows the creation of JWTs in the near future.
 This will include some capabilities that should be fun.